 I believe in creating some pieces of art for your home yourself.
 It adds meaning to your home.
 I have many cross-stitch pieces in our house; it is something I am good at and enjoy making.
 You can have a look at the designs I did for our youngest son’s room here.
 Cross stitch is not always budget-friendly (materials, cost of framing, time spent on design, etc.), but it is worth it for me.

 Cross-stitch embroidery feels like it should live in a different era, but I love the look in my home, and I love the new modern take on this old craft.
-I started doing embroidery when my Mother was making my Matric farewell dress in my final year at school.
+I started embroidery when my Mother was making my Matric farewell dress in my final year at school.
 She was creative, and I also wanted to be creative.
-I started on a design by Catherine Mollink, she has lovely South African designs (animals, birds, insects, flowers, etc.) and the first one was a Cape Robin.
+I started on a design by Catherine Mollink, she has lovely South African designs (animals, birds, insects, flowers, etc.), and the first one was a Cape Robin.
 Birdwatching is one of my hobbies, so the bird design was the perfect way to go.

 Birds Cross Stitch Designs for our Master Bedroom

 I scanned images from one of our multiple bird books and created the designs from there.
 I’m so happy with how they both turned out, and they look perfect with the Lilac-breasted Roller!
-We had the three pictures framed at professional framers.
+We had the three pictures framed by professional framers.
 That is the way to go if you want to preserve the embroidery image for longer and to have the stretching done professionally.
 I stretched and framed the ones for my son’s room myself.
 But it is a difficult job, and I had specific frames I wanted to use for that project.

 What do you think, do you like it?
-Do you like cross-stitch embroidery and is it a craft that you do?
+Do you like cross-stitch embroidery, and is it a craft that you do?
 I would love to hear from you in the comments below.

 Goodbye for now!